ouwargui/Tinder-Auto-Swipe/README.md

 # Tinder-Auto-Swipe
-I automated the proccess of swapping on python.
+I automated the proccess of swipping on tinder with python.
 But it decides to like or dislike randomly.
 I put a delay between each swipe to avoid bans, but use it on your own risk.

 To run the code, follow the steps below: